haiderali-43/haiderali-43/README.md

 ---

-## 📂 What You’ll Find Here

-* SOC lab projects and SIEM configurations
-* Log analysis and threat detection use cases
-* Vulnerability assessment reports
-* Blue Team and defensive security research
-* Write-ups and documentation from hands-on labs

----

 ## 🚀 Career Objective

 To secure a **SOC Level 1 Analyst** role where I can apply my technical skills, continuously learn from real-world incidents, and contribute to strengthening an organization’s security posture through proactive monitoring and rapid incident response.